-A student readmitted from academic suspension enters the semester on probation and must fulfill the following requirements to avoid further academic action.
+A student readmitted from academic suspension enters the term on probation and must fulfill the following requirements to avoid further academic action.

-- Enroll in no more than 12 semester hours of approved courses during the semester of reentry and each semester thereafter while on continued academic probation.
+- Enroll in no more than 12 semester hours of approved courses during the semester of reentry and each term thereafter while on continued academic probation.

-- Earn a minimum 2.00 grade point average during the semester of reentry and each semester thereafter while on continued academic probation.
+- Earn a minimum 2.00 grade point average during the semester of reentry and each term thereafter while on continued academic probation.

 - Additional requirements may apply.

-Failure to attend the university during the semester of readmission cancels the readmission approval.
-Students may reapply for any subsequent fall or spring semester by posted deadlines.
+Failure to attend the university during the term of readmission cancels the readmission approval.
+Students may reapply for any subsequent fall or spring term by posted deadlines.

 Each CLASS area provides opportunities for majors and minors to take independent study courses and/or internships.
 Participation in independent study courses and/or internships requires an approved petition to be on file in the appropriate department.
 CLASS students may use no more than 6 credit hours of Independent Study and/or Internship courses to satisfy any major requirements in CLASS, and no more than 6 credit hours to satisfy any minor requirements in CLASS.